kampffrosch94/kampffrosch94.github.io/content/posts/jpdb_faq.md

 ## Why do nothing and something give me the same 2min interval? {#why-do-nothing-and-something-give-me-the-same-2min-interval}

--   After a failure (nothing/something) you won't a review interval but a failure interval instead (2min default)
+-   After a failure (nothing/something) you won't get a review interval but a failure interval instead (2min default)
 -   Only after getting the card correct once will its review be scheduled by the scheduler again.